 • Encompasses a broader category of network technologies, including both wired and wireless solutions.

-Is LAN the same as Ethernet?
+Is Lan the same as Ethernet?

 What are LAN Cables?